 Health Promotion Committee

 In February 2017, Mitsui & Co. launched the Health Promotion Committee under the basic policy of (1) promoting “Health and Productivity Management”, which regards health management as a management priority and (2) maintaining and enhancing the employees’ health through implementation of “Health and Productivity Management”; and (3) improving the company’s productivity.
-As part of our “collaborative health” program, through which we aim to implement effective measures in enhancing employees’ health under a partnership between the health insurance union and the company, Mitsui & Co. and Mitsui Bussan Health Insurance Society will work together to plan and decide policies aimed at maintaining and enhancing employees’ health, and execute these policies.
+As part of our “collaborative health” program, through which we aim to implement effective measures in enhancing employees’ health under a partnership between the health insurance union and the company, Mitsui & Co. (members composed of Representative Director, Executive Vice President, Executive Managing Officers, Human Resources & General Affairs Medical Clinic Dept., Industrial physicians and other healthcare professionals) and Mitsui Bussan Health Insurance Society will work together to plan and decide policies aimed at maintaining and enhancing employees’ health, and execute these policies.

 Employee Health Management